In the Shadow of Edgar Allan Poe: Places to Visit in Boston, Baltimore, and Beyond

 Tags: north america, united states, virginia, williamsburg

-There are lots of places to visit in and around the immediate DC area, but many more areas to be explored in the areas surrounding the nation’s capital.
-If you’re live in DC or are looking to take some day trips, here are some great ideas for nearby places to explore for an easy day trip from Washington, DC.
+There are lots of places to visit in and around the immediate DC area, but also many day trips from Washington, DC to be explored in the areas surrounding the nation’s capital.
+Many of them are easily done and you can cover a wide range of activities in doing so.
+So whether you live here or are looking to take a day trip on your vacation, here’s a select of the best places to visit from Washington, DC.

-How to get there?
-To be honest, many routes are best done by driving your own vehicle or renting a car.
-Trains aren’t super fast, cheap, or popular in America, so I’d recommend looking into Greyhound or Megabus.
-If you … Continue reading
+To be honest, many routes are best done by driving your own vehicle … Continue reading

 Tags: delaware, district of columbia, maryland, north america, pennsylvania, united states, virginia